 There are a number of common viral, bacterial, and fungal afflictions of ulluco, most of which are not terribly serious, but do reduce yields.
 Yield increases by using clean seed tubers have been reported in the range of 30 to 50% (NRC 1989).
 My results have been significantly higher than that, probably because I am growing ulluco outside it’s native environment.
 Bacterial and fungal diseases can be controlled fairly effectively simply by ensuring that ulluco is frequently watered at ground level, using a drip line, for example.
 Damp soil and dry leaves is a good combination for ulluco.

-The most problematic disease of ulluco at low altitudes is Verticillium wilt.
-It appears that most ulluco varieties are very vulnerable to Verticillium, although a few seem to have better resistance.
+The most problematic disease of ulluco at low altitudes, in terms of survival and yield reduction, appears to be Verticillium wilt.
+Most ulluco varieties are very vulnerable to Verticillium, although a few seem to have some resistance.
 In a cool climate, the plant may be asymptomatic, but as the temperature increases, the symptoms become more severe.
 Fast wilting under temperatures above 75° F is a likely indication of Verticillium infection.